wbamberg/idl-reference/docs/nsIEditorMailSupport.md

 (whose representation is dependant on the editor type),
 replacing the selected text (if any),
 including, if possible, a "cite" attribute.
-@param aQuotedText  The actual text to be quoted
-@param aCitation    The "mid" URL of the source message
-@param aInsertHTML  Insert as html?  (vs plaintext)
-@return             The node which was inserted

 #### Parameters ####